 Step 3: Translate your CSV file

-Select "Google Translate" in the listed actions to open the configuration drawer.
+Select "Google Translate" in the listed enrichments to open the configuration drawer.

-Before translating your text, fill out the configuration settings.
+Before translating your CSV, you need to fill out the settings and define the input.

 • Source Language - Optional - If not defined, the source language will be auto-detected.
 If your texts are in different languages, keep the source language unselected.